 To this I must add that many new details have since emerged against Sathya Sai Baba's 'miracles'.
 For example, objects Sai Baba gives away are found in shops all over South India and were brought in inconspicuously to Sai Baba's rooms by persons who students came to know were doing this regularly.
 None of them have been proved to have genuine diamonds as Sai Baba claimed they had, - while a considerable number have been assayed by experts and found to be synthetic gems (see here).
 I have told Haraldsson about this last case - a ring Sai Baba pretended to materialize for me which was (much later) proven to be a synthetic sapphire.
 He seemed entirely uninterested, as if it were an insignificant detail.
 Though the rings can be of genuine silver and gold - from 18 to 22 carats sometimes.
 Many are instead of 'panchaloka' metal - an alloy of 5 metals common in India for trinkets, such as bracelets, pendants, rings etc. Most extraordinarily, perhaps, is that among those who did not believe in Sai Baba's miracles was his closest servitor for decades, Colonel Joga Rao (see full details here).
 So how come these miracles happened wherever Rao was present - for example, objects taken out of the sand at picnics arranged by Joga Rao in advance, and at darshan (Rao often walked behind Sai Baba taking letters and handing him handkerchiefs).
 Besides, those who discovered anything untoward were always under huge pressures not to divulge anything.
 It could result in a severe reprimand or banishment from the ashram, college or staff... up to and including disappearance and murder (many incidents of both have been documented).
 Haraldsson did not consider these themes worth considering, even though the major police executions had not then taken place, there was sufficient circumstantial evidence of such untoward events for serious notice.
 Since then students have told exposé activists that Sai Baba had a machine for producing vibuthi (ash) pellets (using water), and a sponge in a saucer with fragrant oil which he squeezed before 'materializing' the oil he applied to male genitals etc. He has also been caught in the act of bogus materialization by diverse office-bearers, including former Central Coordinator for UK, Aime Levy and his wife, the former Sai Organization leader in Sweden, Conny Larsson and numerous others.
 These deceits have even been admitted (and defended in great contortions of rationalization) by a blind believer, Bon Giovanni, (see here).
 Vibuti pellets were dropped in front of Australian Central Coordinator Terry Gallagher after the bedroom murders incident, while back in 1968 he'd been seen having an 'accident' with a 'thumb tip' apparatus for palming vibuthi.
 Further, the bill for a very large consignment of vibuti bought by the ashram from Palani has been posted too (see here).
 One can be puzzled, but once major new evidence has emerged, one should investigate it properly.

 It will probably never be possible to reach conclusive evidence that all of Sai Baba’s supposed ‘powers’ are bogus since these events are in the past and were never observed by independent witnesses trained in detecting false or confused claims, crony-assisted ‘tricks’, sleight-of-hand and even virtual ‘instant hypnosis’ (as demonstrated extraordinarily in many different settings by Derren Brown of Channel 4 TV in UK).
-Haraldsson, who had consulted with magicians, did not look for Sathya Sai Baba’s hand to move behind his cushions in advance of ‘materializations’ (which Sai Baba does at the best psychological moment of misdirected attention), nor did he investigate the genuineness of the alleged ‘diamonds’ or availability of trinkets identical to the Sai “materializations” at many shops in Bangalore.
+Haraldsson, who had consulted with magicians, did not look for Sathya Sai Baba’s hand to move behind his cushions in advance of ‘materializations’ (which Sai Baba does at the best psychological moment of misdirected attention see video clip in wmv here or see in mov format here), nor did he investigate the genuineness of the alleged ‘diamonds’ or availability of trinkets identical to the Sai “materializations” at many shops in Bangalore.
 (Neither did I do that until after 2000, unfortunately).
 He stated his opinion that the objects Sai Baba gave to people were unlikely to be provided by shops, and failed to consider that they could be brought in surreptitiously by a helper, as we now know from a student witness was done on a regular basis.
 These failings in the preparedness of Osis and Haraldsson have been indicated by an authoritative paper on Deception by Subjects in Psi Research.

 As already suggested, good reasons have arisen - particularly since 2000 - to question the preparedness of Haraldsson and Osis in the 1970s for study of deceptive sleight-of-hand, suggestion techniques and misdirection of attention to observe were never well enough prepared or stringent enough to uncover any fraudulent Sathya Sai Baba's productions.
 Just to master the art of explaining much stage magic alone would take far more advice that Haraldsson received.
 Though Haraldsson had visited magicians for tips about fraud, he never detected what many others have, not looked into the role and motives to help in deception of his accomplices.
 Sai Baba misdirected attention in various clever ways while he reached behind himself for objects under his cushion, which he later pretended to materialize, yet Haraldsson never thought of that as he did not report such.
 This was done, for example, by saying something unusual to a person at the back of the room, so all heads turned to see who it was.
 Nor did the parapsychologists realize that many shops in South India produce exactly the same kind of 'diamond' rings, medallions and pendants that Sai Baba supposedly 'materialized' (all most certainly having synthetic stones, which the investigators did not ascertain either), for Haraldsson discounted there being a supplier without serious investigation.
 It is now known how items were smuggled in to Sai Baba by helpers (not hard to guess either!).
 Several disaffected followers had seen and reported a number of typical objects behind the cushions on his chair in the interview room, while one ex-student has told how he came across a box of such objects while cleaning in Sai Baba's private quarters at Kodaikanal.